django/asgiref/specs/www.rst

 Connection Scope
 ''''''''''''''''

-HTTP connections have a single-request connection scope - that is, your applications will be instantiated at the start of the request, and destroyed at the end, even if the underlying socket is still open and serving multiple requests.
+HTTP connections have a single-request *connection scope* - that is, your application will be called at the start of the request, and will last until the end of that specific request, even if the underlying socket is still open and serving multiple requests.

-If you hold a response open for long-polling or similar, the scope will persist until the response closes from either the client or server side.
+If you hold a response open for long-polling or similar, the *connection scope* will persist until the response closes from either the client or server side.

-The connection scope contains:
+The *connection scope* information passed in ``scope`` contains:

 * ``type`` (*Unicode string*) -- ``"http"``.